-As part of the major changes to the Welfare Benefits system, from 1st April 2013 Council Tax Benefit will end and is to be replaced by a new scheme called Localised Support for Council Tax or Local Council Tax Support (LCTS).
+As part of the major changes to the Welfare Benefits system, from 1st April 2013 Council Tax Benefit ended and was replaced by a new scheme called Localised Support for Council Tax or Local Council Tax Support (LCTS).
 Both systems are means tested which means that they compare your income and capital against an assessment of your needs.

-The new scheme will largely be decided by each Council rather than nationally by Central Government.
-The monies available to each Council have been reduced and if you are of working age the amount of help you receive will be less than under the current scheme (Council Tax Benefit).
+The new scheme is decided by each Council rather than nationally by Central Government.
+The monies available to each Council have been reduced and if you are of working age the amount of help you receive will be less than under the previous national scheme (Council Tax Benefit).

-Central Government has decided to protect pensioners (persons who are of an age where they can claim pension credit) and therefore if you are a pensioner and are currently receiving Council Tax Benefit, then the amount of help you receive under the new LCTS scheme will be broadly the same and operate in a similar way to the current Council Tax Benefit system
+Central Government has decided to protect pensioners (persons who are of an age where they can claim pension credit) therefore if you are a pensioner, then the amount of help you receive under the new LCTS scheme will be broadly the same and operate in a similar way to the previous Council Tax Benefit system